sdil/benchmark-frameworks/README.md

 - After optimizing the set up to production mode for the Django DRF app, I see 58x improvements from **14 RPS to 816 RPS**.
 The optimizations I did:
   - Use Gunicorn and set the correct number of workers for Gunicorn
   - Set `DEBUG=False` in `settings.py`
+- Non-DB endpoints is much faster than DB endpoints.
+Whenever you design you system, you may consider loading small data and data that rarely change in the memory instead of storing them in database so that it executes faster.
 - Elixir Phoenix is superior in speed compared to Django at 6x.
 This is a huge difference when translated to infra expense.
 - Always run everything in production mode to get the full speed!
 - There are many things that is neglected here: avoiding N + 1 query, background job, database optimization, indexing, authentication & authorization in middleware, etc.